osu-codeclub/carpentries-aug-2024/12_dplyr.md

 library(gapminder)
 ```

-Let’s take a look at the dataset:
+Let’s take a look at the dataset, which is stored in a data frame also
+called `gapminder`:

 ``` r
 gapminder